Mars-proj/Simbiot-trading-bot-evolved/SYSTEM_INFO.md

   - `__init__.py`

 - **Unused Modules (24):**
   - Located in `unused_modules/`.
 These modules are preserved for potential future use.
-Examples include `arbitrage_strategy.py`, `celery_app.py`, etc. Useful settings from these modules are documented in `CONFIG_SETTINGS.md`.
+Examples include `alert_manager.py`, `health_checker.py`, etc. Useful settings from these modules are documented in `CONFIG_SETTINGS.md`.

 ## Goals and Compliance
 - **Automated Trading:** Fully supported by core modules and strategies.
-- **Dynamic Strategies:** Strategies adapt thresholds based on volatility.
+- **Dynamic Strategies:** Enhanced with new strategies (arbitrage, mean_reversion, grid) using dynamic thresholds.
 - **Machine Learning:** Enhanced with `online_learning.py` and models (XGBoost, Transformer, LSTM, RNN).
 - **Multiple Exchanges:** Supported by multiple API modules in `data_sources/`.
 - **Risk Management:** Enhanced with `risk_management/` modules (stop-loss, position monitoring).